Awards Ceremony December 18, 2015

 There were 7 grant recipients recognized December 18, 2015.
 President, Charlie Wortman, and treasurer, Deb Jasnoch, presented the awards between the varsity boys and girls Perkins County vs. Ogallala basketall games.

-First grade teachers, Tracy Cone and Tammy Wach, recieved the check for the first grade students "Future Scientists" project.
+First grade teachers, Tracy Cone and Tammy Wach, received the check for the first grade students "Future Scientists" project.
 Observation equipment was purchased for students to use to examine different types of materials.

 High school teacher, Shane Fruit and student, Madison Miller, accepted the Foundation funds to pay for activities sponsored by the Leadership class that will improve student involvement.
 The first part of the funding was used in December to provide hot chocolate and cookies prior to the break for the holidays.